 Who We Are

-Latinx Talk is an online, interdisciplinary, peer-reviewed, and moderated forum for the circulation and discussion of original research, commentary, and creative work in brief and diverse formats such as essays (500-2000 words), multimedia presentations, podcasts, and short video.
+Latinx Talk is an online, interdisciplinary, peer-reviewed, and moderated site for the circulation and discussion of original research, commentary, and creative work in brief and diverse formats such as essays (500-2000 words), multimedia presentations, podcasts, and short video.
 We believe in providing a space for Chicanx and Latinx Studies ideas, research, and creativity that may foster critical dialogues.
-As a forum, we host conversations on important topics and publish single-author or collaborative work.
+Our publication hosts conversations on important topics and publishes single-author or collaborative work.
 We welcome reader’s comments on the site.

 Latinx Talk welcomes work from individuals and organizations involved in organizing on issues of concern to all and multiple Chicanx and Latinx communities.
 All publications represent the views of individual authors.
-All submissions are reviewed to ensure that they are appropriate for this venue, offer an original and interesting analysis or perspective, cite relevant research, and meet our length requirements.
+All submissions are reviewed to ensure that they are appropriate for this venue, offer an original and interesting analysis or perspective, cite relevant research in our interdisciplinary field, and meet our length requirements.